jcastillo0220/Databases-Barriers_To_Immigration_Integration/README.md

 ![Adding_Connection.png](Images/Adding_Connection.png)

 Naming the connection.
-Do not change your hostname nor port but keep in mind the numbers
+Do not change your hostname nor port but keep in mind the numbers.

 ![Name_Connection.png](Images/Name_Connection.png)

 Create a new schema within your server.
-Make sure it has the exact naming convention as **immigration_integration**
+Make sure it has the exact naming convention as *immigration_integration*

 ![New_Schema.png](Images/New_Schema.png)

-Import your files
+Import your files from the *Dump Project Folder*.

 ![Data_Import.png](Images/Data_Import.png)